 Disclaimer

-The current state of the economy has, understandably, got many landlords worried.
-Costs have been rising, limiting buy-to-let returns.
+The recent state of the economy has, understandably, got many landlords worried.
+Costs rose, limiting buy-to-let returns.
 But, better days may be on the horizon.
-We’ve seen promising economic signs suggesting inflation may have already peaked.
+We’ve seen promising economic signs suggesting inflation is finally under control.

-To help you wrap your head around what a “good” income could look like, this blog will break down how to calculate rental yields.
+To help you wrap your head around what a “good” income could look like, this blog will break down how work out yield of a rental property.
 We’ll also highlight where you may get the best return for your money, and what you could do to boost your profits.

 What is rental yield and what’s the difference between gross and net?